* This is the Professional Version. *

-Analgesics (see Treatment of Pain) are given pending dental evaluation and definitive treatment.
+Analgesics (see page Treatment of Pain) are given pending dental evaluation and definitive treatment.
 For severe dental pain, local nerve block injections with bupivacaine hydrochloride and epinephrine 1:200,000 may relieve pain for many hours until the patient receives definitive dental care.
 A patient who is seen frequently for emergencies but who never receives definitive dental treatment despite availability may be seeking opioids.

 Antibiotics directed at oral flora are given for most disorders beyond irreversible pulpitis (eg, necrotic pulp, abscess, cellulitis).
 Patients with pericoronitis should also receive an antibiotic.
 However, antibiotics can be deferred if patients can be seen the same day by a dentist, who may be able to treat the infection by removing the source (eg, by extraction, pulpectomy, or curettage).
 When antibiotics are used, penicillin or amoxicillin is preferred, with clindamycin the alternative.

 An abscess associated with well-developed (soft) fluctuance is typically drained through an incision with a #15 scalpel blade at the most dependent point of the swelling.
 A rubber drain, held by a suture, may be placed.

 Pericoronitis or erupting 3rd molars are treated with chlorhexidine 0.12% rinses or hypertonic saltwater soaks (1 tbsp salt mixed in a glass of hot water—no hotter than the coffee or tea a patient normally drinks).
 The salt water is held in the mouth on the affected side until it cools and then is expectorated and immediately replaced with another mouthful.
 Three or 4 glasses of salt water a day may control inflammation and pain pending dental evaluation.